philtr/phillipridlen/_posts/2010-08-05-shapeshifting-classes.md

 ---
-title: "Shapeshifting &ldquo;classes&rdquo;"
+layout: blog
-date: 05/08/2010
+---
 I've been using Ruby full-time+ for the last few weeks, working on projects at work and then personal projects when I get home.
 There are a few things I've learned about Ruby that surprised me.
 Most of these were discovered when, going out on a limb, I tried something completely random to see if it worked--and it did! ~

 On one of my projects, when initializing the application,  I needed to be able to choose one class (we'll call it `FujiApple`) if certain variable was set, and a different class (call it `Gala`) if it was not.
 So I tried the following:

     if @certain_var.nil?
       AppleType = GalaApple